Death of Noah Donohoe: Public response

 Following Donohoe's death, public concern over the handling of the investigation and inquest led to widespread demonstrations and advocacy efforts.
 Supporters of the Donohoe family, including the activist group "Noah's Army", organised rallies, marches, and vigils.

-In April 2025, hundreds of people gathered at Custom House Square and marched to Belfast City Hall, protesting what speakers described as "negligence on an institutional scale" and demanding full transparency in the case.
+In April 2025, hundreds of people gathered at Custom House Square and marched to Belfast City Hall, protesting against what speakers described as "negligence on an institutional scale" and demanding full transparency in the case.
 Earlier protests in 2022 also drew thousands to Belfast city centre, with participants calling for the release of withheld information and chanting slogans such as "Justice for Noah."